seviet/landingpage/azure/refarch-main.md

 __Summary__: Customer[0] Reference Architectures are utilized by Pivotal's Customer[0] group to simulate a base deployment of our products that is common to as many customer use cases as possible.
 These architectures are then automated via concourse pipelines and 'validated' thru various Customer[0] validation scenarios to simulate common customer use cases.

-This PCF on GCP reference architecture is published as is with no warranty or support expressed or implied.
+This PCF on Azure reference architecture is published as is with no warranty or support expressed or implied.

 Validation Key Info (STATUS=Draft WIP)